 12 Things I Learned in 2018

 3. Let go of what’s weighing you down.
-Someone told me that our problems, the people that brings us problems are like extra baggage we you don’t want to carry because they will pull us down.
+Someone told me that our problems, the people that bring us problems are like extra baggage we don’t want to carry because they will pull us down.
 Let’s imagine ourselves as vessels; a ship.
 If it’s overloaded it will sink.
-Let go of the people who brings too much drama and toxicity in your life, let go of the problems that brings you to the pit of depression, let go of the job that does not give you satisfaction, just let go…
+Let go of the people who bring too much drama and toxicity in your life, let go of the problems that bring you to the pit of depression, let go of the job that does not give you satisfaction, just let go…

 6. If it doesn’t feel right, it is not right.
 Yes, you will meet people with glitter laced tongue that promises nirvana, but once you get to know them they are actually not what you thought they were.
 Their actions are not in sync with their words.
 Then you start doubting.
 The moment you start to doubt is the moment you have to stop.
 Yes, it’s called instinct.

 7. Love doesn’t hurt.
 I’m sorry I cannot agree with the Nazareth.
-Love doesn’t hurt, in fact it is the most beautiful emotion there is.
-However, it is painted in bad light because of the secondary factors associated with it such as anger, hatred, bitterness and jealousy.
+Love doesn’t hurt, in fact, it is the most beautiful emotion there is.
+However, it is painted in a bad light because of the secondary factors associated with it such as anger, hatred, bitterness, and jealousy.
 I only believe in one definition of love and that is the one in 1 Corinthians 13:4-8.

-9. Know who matters and who don’t.
+9. Know who matters and who doesn’t.
 As we get older, our number of friends get smaller.
 It’s not a bad thing, it’s called maturity.
 We have acquaintances we met at work, in school, in the church or through connections, we become friends with them but suddenly they disappear.
-What we have to understand in this life is that, not everyone are meant to stay.
-Sometimes, they are only placed in our lives to teach us lesson and vice versa.
-Not only romantic relationship falls out, also friendship.
-Cherish the ones who stays and wish the best for those who don’t.
+What we have to understand in this life is that, not everyone is meant to stay.
+Sometimes, they are only placed in our lives to teach us lessons and vice versa.
+Not only romantic relationship falls out, but also friendship.
+Cherish the ones who stay and wish the best for those who don’t.

 10. Don’t sweat the small stuff.
 If it will not matter tomorrow, next week or next year, don’t make it a big deal.
 This used to be the hardest for me since I always make everything a big deal.
 I was once an “almost perfectionist” but what I realized is that, this will only put us in bondage with anxiety.
 If it is something you have no control over and there is nothing you can do about it, let it go.
 Stop nagging and stressing other people about it.

 12. Life is now.
-We humans are either stuck in the past or navigating the inevitable future.
+We, humans, are either stuck in the past or navigating the inevitable future.
 We tend to forget that we are living in the present.
 We fail to cherish what we have now thinking of the “what if’s” of the past and “if ever” of the future.
-What happened in the past belongs in the past, don’t try to resurect buried feelings and relationships.
+What happened in the past belongs in the past, don’t try to resurrect buried feelings and relationships.
 The future is a long way to go, your speed doesn’t matter, forward is forward.